Dogs think, feel & learn.

 By Sherry Clark

-A proposed level of language to prioritize happiness and well-being over dog training exercises'.
+A proposed light-hearted level of language between trainers to promote conversation, openness, understanding, and well-being for all.

 Preface: